Valproic Acid SyrupPronunciation

 Valproic acid is a carboxylic acid designated as 2-propylpentanoic acid.
 It is also known as dipropylacetic acid.
 Valproic acid has the following structure:

 Valproic acid (pKa 4.8) has a molecular weight of 144 and occurs as a colorless liquid with a characteristic odor.
 It is slightly soluble in water (1.3 mg/mL) and very soluble in organic solvents.

-Valproic Acid Syrup is an antiepileptic for oral administration.
+Valproic acid solution is an antiepileptic for oral administration.

 |Valproic Acid, USP

 (as the sodium salt)

 |Alcohol||less than 0.05%|

 Inactive Ingredients: artificial cherry flavor, artificial wild cherry flavor, corn syrup solids, FD&C Red No. 40, glycerin, hydrochloric acid, liquid sugar, methylparaben, potassium phosphate dibasic, propylene glycol, purified water, sodium benzoate and sodium hydroxide.
 The pH range is between 7.0 and 8.0.